 CATEGORY TWO: Outstanding Use of Research in Teaching

-This is for an academic staff member (including postgraduate students who teach) who have involved students in their research, this could be through teaching their research to students or involving students in the practical element of their research including its publication.
-Both research and practice are eligible.
+This is for an academic staff member (including postgraduate students who teach) who has involved students in their research, this could be through teaching their research to students or involving students in the practical element of their research including its publication.
+Both research and practice are eligible

-SPECIAL NON-TEACHING CATEGORY FOUR: Non-Academic or Support Staff Member who has gone above and beyond
+SPECIAL NON TEACHING CATEGORY FIVE: Non-academic or support service who has gone above and beyond

 This is an award for a support, administrative or professional services (non-academic) staff member who has consistently gone above and beyond the call of duty to help and support the student body.
 This can be awarded to non-teaching staff within and outside of academic departments.